-In this article, we will compare Scylla Cloud and Google Cloud Bigtable, two different managed solutions.
+In this article, we will compare Scylla Cloud (NoSQL DBaaS) and Google Cloud Bigtable, two different managed solutions.
 The TL;DR is the following: We show that Scylla Cloud is 1/5th the cost of Cloud Bigtable under optimal conditions (perfect uniform distribution) and that when applied with real-world, unoptimized data distribution, Scylla performs 26x better than Cloud Bigtable.
 You’ll see that Scylla manages to maintain its SLA while Cloud Bigtable fails to do so.
 Finally, we investigate the worst case for both offerings, where a single hot row is queried.
 In this case, both databases fail to meet the 90,000 ops SLA but Scylla processes 195x more requests than Cloud Bigtable.

 In this benchmark study we will simulate a scenario in which the user has a predetermined workload with the following SLA: 90,000 operations per second (ops), half of those being reads and half being updates, and needs to survive zone failures.
 We set business requirements so that 95% of the reads need to be completed in 10ms or less and will determine what is the minimum cost of running such cluster in each of the offerings.